 - Doppio: Italian term for double.
 Double Espresso or twice the amount of coffee and twice the amount of water.
 It describes two shots of espresso in one demitasse container.

 - Flat White: “White Coffee” - ‘uncompromising taste.’
-Steamed Microfoam milk poured through and under the espresso crème produced from one shot (1) of a coffee extract made on 12gm of freshly ground coffee producing 38ml of essence.
+Steamed Microfoam milk poured through and under the espresso crème produced from one shot (1) of a coffee extract made on 12gm of freshly ground coffee, producing 38ml of essence.
 I have served in a preheated vitrified ceramic cup.
 A typical espresso coffee order in Australia/New Zealand.
 Great for latte art!

 - Hammerhead: A coffee drink only served in the USA.
 It is an American term for a shot of espresso in a coffee cup that is topped up with drip-filtered coffee.
-As explains in the comments: In Oregon, the hammerhead is usually known as red-eye and uses two shots of espresso topped up in a 16oz travel mug with drip coffee.
+As explains in the comments: In Oregon, the hammerhead is usually known as red-eye and uses two espresso shots topped up in a 16oz travel mug with drip coffee.
 It's also sometimes called a "shot in the dark."

 - Irish Coffee: Coffee mixed with a dash of Irish whiskey and served with cream on top.